jcooke22/serverless/README.md

 If a deployment fails, CloudFormation will keep the stack in a `ROLLBACK_COMPLETE` state to allow for manual debugging.
 You will need to log in via the [AWS console](https://eu-west-2.console.aws.amazon.com/cloudformation/home?region=eu-west-2#/stacks?filter=active) to manually clear the failed stack.

+## Extending this application

+This package provides a starting point for getting up and running with a single type of use case; an api-gateway which is used to trigger a Lambda function.
+There are many other ways in which this package could be used.
+Fortunately a number of examples are provided on how to solve many common problems via the official [SAM repository](https://github.com/awslabs/serverless-application-model/tree/develop/examples/apps).

+Also, check out the [general guide to SAM](https://github.com/awslabs/serverless-application-model/blob/master/HOWTO.md).

 ## Limitations of Lambda

 - 50Mb maximum size of your codebase with dependencies (compressed)